-At the same time, the working class gives its fundamental support to the masses of people in these countries and assists in every way possible their struggle to win complete independence from imperialism and overthrow all exploiters.
+With regard to the Arab countries in particular, and the countries of the Third World in general, the working class, while supporting the resistance of the governments to imperialist, especially superpower, domination, gives its fundamental support to the masses of people and assists in every way possible their struggle to win complete independence from imperialism and overthrow all exploiters.
 Against the imperialists, especially the two superpowers, the proletariat supports even the exploiting class governments in the Third World who resist them.
 Against these governments, the proletariat supports the revolutionary struggle of the people, and in so doing gives the greatest support to the fight against imperialism.

-Not only in the Third World, but even in the capitalist and imperialist states outside the two superpowers, governments are resisting to some degree the domination of the superpowers.
+Not only in the Third World, but even in the

+capitalist and imperialist states outside the two superpowers, governments are resisting to some degree the domination of the superpowers.
 The proletariat supports this resistance for the reason that it also weakens the main enemy.
 At the same time the proletariat upholds the interests of the masses of people of these countries and supports their struggle, together with that of the peoples of the Third World, against the ruling classes of these developed countries.

-These ruling classes are driven by the same profitseeking law as all bourgeois classes, and there is no way the contradiction between them and the workers and other people they exploit and oppress can be resolved, except through revolution.
+These ruling classes are driven by the same profit-seeking law as all bourgeois classes, and there is no way the contradiction between them and the workers and other people they exploit and oppress can be resolved, except through revolution.
 But, on the other hand, their drive for profit brings them into conflict with the two superpowers, and in this conflict the proletariat supports them against the superpowers, in order to weaken the whole imperialist system.

 The situation in the world today is very complicated, but through all this complication and disorder two things stand out: the struggle of the working class for revolution and socialism is advancing, and uniting with all possible allies, while the two superpowers are becoming more and more isolated, and the whole imperialist system is declining.
 But the more they are exposed, struggled against and weakened, the more they sink into crisis, the more desperate the imperialists, especially the rulers of the U.S. and the Soviet Union, become.
 This, and particularly the feverish contention between these two superpowers, is pushing the world toward a third world war.
-Either the working class in the U.S. and the Soviet Union will prevent such a war by overthrowing these greatest oppressors, in conjunction with the world-wide struggle against them, or they will launch a world war before they can be overthrown.
+Either the working class in the U.S. and the Soviet Union will prevent such a war by overthrowing these greatest oppressors, in conjunction with the worldwide struggle against them, or they will launch a world war before they can be overthrown.